 Ned Vizzini – It’s Kind of a Funny Story

 This story is set in a psychiatric hospital & the main character has depression & anxiety and is admitted into the psychiatric hospital when he is having suicidal thoughts.
 Before he is admitted, he is determined to go to the right high school to get into the right college to get the right job and the pressure is unbearable.
-Whilst in the hospital he meets a transsexual sex addict, self-harming girl and many others.
+Whilst in the hospital he meets a trans sex addict, self-harming girl and many others.
 The author was on a psychiatric ward himself for a period of time.

 Jennifer Niven – All the Bright Places